Coloring graphs with forbidden almost bipartite subgraphs: Introduction

 \subsection{Proof strategy}

+Let us now say a few words about the proof of Theorem~\ref{mainTheorem}.
+Perhaps we should start by noting that, while we perform our arguments in the general setting of DP-coloring, our results are new already for ordinary graph coloring (and, indeed, for independence numbers---see Corollary~\ref{corl:alpha}).
+That being said, even to just prove an upper bound on the usual chromatic number using our techniques, we must consider the more general framework of list-coloring and work with color-degree constraints.
+This phenomenon is common in the field and already occurs in the seminal papers of Kim \cite{Kim95} and Johansson \cite{Joh_triangle,Joh_sparse}.
+Generalizing from list-coloring to DP-coloring does add certain extra complications, which we highlight below, but the bulk of the proof is essentially the same in both settings, so the reader primarily interested in list-coloring may focus on that case and simply ignore the few places where features particular to DP-coloring become relevant.

-We close this introduction with a few words about the proof of Theorem~\ref{mainTheorem}.
-Let $G$ be a graph and let $\mathcal{H} = (L,H)$ be a DP-cover of $G$ satisfying the assumptions of Theorem~\ref{mainTheorem}.
-In particular, $H$ is $K_{1,s,t}$-free and has maximum degree $d$, while $|L(v)| \geq (4+\epsilon)d/\log d \eqqcolon \ell$ for all $v \in V(G)$.
+Now, let $G$ be a graph and let $\mathcal{H} = (L,H)$ be a DP-cover of $G$ satisfying the assumptions of Theorem~\ref{mainTheorem}; so, $H$ is $K_{1,s,t}$-free and has maximum degree $d$, while $|L(v)| \geq (4+\epsilon)d/\log d \eqqcolon \ell$ for all $v \in V(G)$.
 In order to find a proper $\mathcal{H}$-coloring of $G$, we employ a variant of the so-called ``R\"odl Nibble'' method, in which we randomly color a small portion of $V(G)$ and then iteratively repeat the same procedure with the vertices that remain uncolored; see \cite{Nibble} for a recent survey of applications of this method to \ep{hyper}graph coloring.
-In the following paragraphs we highlight some of the key features of our construction.
+In the following paragraphs we highlight some of the key elements of our construction.
 For the sake of clarity, some of the notation in this overview is slightly different from the one used in the actual proof, but only in minor and technical ways.

 At the heart of our argument is a certain randomized procedure, described in detail in \S\ref{sectionOutline}.
 This procedure is mostly standard; for example, it is very similar to the one employed in \cite[\S13]{MolloyReed} by Molloy and Reed as well as the one used by Alon and Assadi in \cite[Appendix A]{Palette} \ep{although our procedure is somewhat different since it is applied in the DP-coloring framework}.
 The output of this procedure is a proper partial $\mathcal{H}$-coloring $\phi$ of $G$.
 Our hope is to show that, with positive probability, $\phi$ has some desirable properties that allow the coloring to be extended to the entire graph $G$.
 To explain what these properties are, we need to introduce some notation.
 Let $G'$ be the subgraph of $G$ induced by the uncolored vertices.
 Consider an uncolored vertex $v \in V(G')$.
 Since some of the neighbors of $v$ may already be colored, not every color from $L(v)$ may be available to $v$.
 Specifically, if $v$ has a neighbor $u \in \dom(\phi)$ with $\phi(u) \sim c \in L(v)$, then $c$ cannot be used for $v$.
 Thus, we are led to define That is, $L_\phi(v)$ is the set of all colors that can be used for $v$ without creating any conflicts with the already colored vertices.
 For technical reasons, our procedure is ``wasteful,'' in the sense that it may remove more colors from the lists than strictly necessary.
 Namely, the procedure generates, for each uncolored vertex $v \in V(G')$, a certain subset $L'(v) \subseteq L_\phi(v)$, and we are only allowed to use the colors from $L'(v)$ to color $v$ later on. \ep{See \cite[\S12.2]{MolloyReed} for a textbook discussion of the utility of such ``wastefulness.''} Now we let $\mathcal{H}' = (L', H')$ be the DP-cover of $G'$ induced by these restricted lists.
 Our problem is to show that, with positive probability, the graph $G'$ is $\mathcal{H}'$-colorable.